iquintasALT/iquintasALT/README.md

 ## 🧑‍💻 About Me

 - 🎓 Bachelor’s Degree in Video Game Development, Complutense University of Madrid
-- Solid foundation in software engineering, with a special focus on testing, code quality, and documentation
+- Solid foundation in software engineering, with a special interest in testing and code quality
-- Experienced in C++, C#, Python, Java, JavaScript, and modern web technologies
+- Experienced in C++, C#, JavaScript, TypeScript, and modern web technologies
-- Strong background in game engines, graphics, and AI, with hands-on experience in both solo and team projects
+- Strong background in game engines, efficient code, and AI, with hands-on experience in both solo and team projects
 - Committed to continuous learning and always eager for new challenges in software or game development

 ---